On Tautological Globular Operads: Introduction

-The purpose of the present paper is not to explore or give further examples of such structures, but rather to provide insight into how one can think about algebras for globular operads.
-Our goal is to better understand the globular tautological (or endomorphism) operad via an alternate description of the classical tautological operad.
 We will first review how to define algebras in the classical sense through the construction of the tautological operad on a set.
-Next we will see that this construction can be made slightly more general by allowing the underlying structure of an algebra to be a graded set, so that each element has a specified arity.
-This also allows us to more concisely define operads as monoid objects, with respect to a particular tensor product, in the category $\Grdset$ of graded sets.
-Then, using some topos theoretic constructions, we give an explicit description of an internal hom in $\Grdset$ with respect to the tensor product.
+We shall then discuss how this construction can be alternatively described by thinking of operads as monoids in the category of graded sets.
+Then, using some topos theoretic constructions, we give an explicit description of an internal hom in $\Grdset$ with respect to the tensor product used to define operads as monoids.
 This allows us to define the tautological operad on a graded set so that we can explicitly define algebras for operads in this more general context.
-But, as mentioned above, all of this is done as a warm up to explain how such a construction would work when moving into the globular setting.
-Both constructions follow the same procedure, in different contexts, on similar types of objects.
-In particular, graded sets are replaced by Leinster's collections $\cite{leinster2004higher}$ and our operad composition is replaced with pasting compositions in all dimensions.
+All of this is done so that we can then explain, via comparison, how such a construction works when moving into the globular setting.
+Note that both constructions follow the same procedure, in different contexts, on similar types of objects.
+In particular, graded sets are replaced by collections and our operad composition is replaced with pasting compositions in all dimensions.
+The final sections of this paper sketch this process using globular sets and collections.
 The construction of the tautological operad in the graded set setting is done in far greater detail so that the omitted details of the analogous construction for globular sets can be understood by analogy.
-We take special note of places where the constructions differ and give insights into both algebraic and geometric ways of thinking about such a construction.
-We then conclude with some beneficial consequences of defining algebras in this way as opposed to the monadic approach.

-Note that throughout we shall use the phrase `classical operad' when we really mean traditional nonsymmetric operads.
+Before we begin, note that throughout this exposition we adopt the convention of using `classical operad' when we really mean traditional nonsymmetric operads.
 We will not in this paper consider operads equipped with a symmetric group action.
 However, we will often refer to these nonsymmetric operads simply as operads, with no other further adjectives attached.
 The specific use of `classical' is intended only to distinguish between the globular and non-globular cases.